BettaSplendid/BettaSplendid/README.md

 ### Hi there 👋

 I am a junior dev currently studying web dev!
-If you found this profile, you probably know me in real life!
+If you found this profile, you probably know me in real life and don't need much more info!

 ![](https://komarev.com/ghpvc/?username=BettaSplendid&style=for-the-badge)
 <!--